ICE OR DRY ICE?

 Why choose Ice?

-- Ice will not sublimate like dry ice.
-It will virtually last forever.
+Ice will not sublimate like dry ice.
+Under proper storage, it will virtually last forever.

 What is Wet-Ice Blast?